 Governance Program Open Metadata Access Service (OMAS)¶

-The Governance Program OMAS provides APIs and events for tools and applications focused on defining a data strategy, planning support for a regulation and/or developing a governance program for the data landscape.
+The Governance Program OMAS provides APIs and events for tools and applications focused on defining a transformation strategy, planning support for a regulation and/or developing a governance program for your organization.

 It is possible to set up a default list of domains using the